shaik1002/biggitlabbomb/doc/user/project/import/jira.md

 ## Prerequisites

-- To be able to import issues from a Jira project you must have read access on Jira issues and at least the Maintainer role for the GitLab project that you wish to import into.
+- To be able to import issues from a Jira project you must have read access on Jira issues and at least the Maintainer role in the GitLab project that you wish to import into.
 - This feature uses the existing GitLab [Jira integration](../../../integration/jira/index.md).
   Make sure you have the integration set up before trying to import Jira issues.